Roger Smith (actor): Career

 Smith signed with Columbia Pictures in 1957 and made several films, then moved to Warner Bros. in 1958.
 On April 16, 1958, Smith appeared with Charles Bickford in "The Daniel Barrister Story" on NBC's Wagon Train.
 His greatest film exposure was the role of the adult Patrick Dennis in Auntie Mame, with Rosalind Russell.

 His signature television role was private detective Jeff Spencer in 77 Sunset Strip.
 Smith appeared in 74 episodes of the Warner Bros.
 Television series.
 Due to his popularity on the show, Warner Bros.
 Records released one LP album by Smith titled, Beach Romance on Warner Bros.
 Records WS 1305, in June 1959.
 He left the popular ABC program in 1962 because of a blood clot in his brain.
 He recovered from this after surgery.

 Before he obtained a role in another television series, Smith said he had to "fight my way back from a point where I had almost decided to give up acting."
 He then starred as Lt.
 Douglas Roberts in the Warner Bros.
 Television series Mister Roberts, a comedy-drama series on NBC-TV in 1965–1966.

 He produced two films with Allan Carr, The First Time (1969) and C.C. and Company (1970), which he also wrote.

 His health declined, and in 1980, according to wife Ann-Margret, he was diagnosed with myasthenia gravis, a neuromuscular disease.

 His condition went into remission in 1985.
 Following his retirement from performing, he managed his wife's career and produced her popular Las Vegas stage shows.
 In an interview with the New York Post, Ann-Margret said that he had Parkinson's disease.
 He appeared rarely on television after his health deteriorated, although he participated on This Is Your Life, when host Ralph Edwards devoted an episode to Ann-Margret.
 In addition to the appearances credited below, Smith appeared on several game shows.

 Personal life

 Smith married twice.
 His first wife (1956–1965) was Australian-born actress Victoria Shaw with whom he had three children: daughter Tracey (b.
-1957), and sons Jordan (b.
+1957) and sons Jordan (b.
 1958) and Dallas (b.
 1961).
 Smith and Shaw divorced in 1965.

 He married Ann-Margret on May 8, 1967.
-He became her manager, but he largely retired due to his myasthenia gravis.
+He became her manager, but he retired largely due to myasthenia gravis.